18F/navair-pa/approach.md

 2. Think critically about the focus areas and skillsets NAVAIR seeks to hire and retain
 3. Select a specific data set where we can quickly experiment and learn
 4. Explore the feasibility of modeling it
-5. If modeling proves to be feasible, develop a preliminary recommendation for how to build it out in order to meet NAVAIR’s goals.
+5. If modeling proves to be feasible, develop a preliminary recommendation for a path forward to build it out in order to meet NAVAIR’s goals.
 If not, recommend other next steps

 ## Areas of focus